 Weapon Safety

-Before we get into the fun stuff, know that in all firing scenarios, safety is absolutely paramount.
+Before we get into the fun stuff, know that in all firing scenarios, safety is paramount.
 So, adhere to these safety standards at all times:

-1. Always keep the gun pointed in a safe direction—don’t aim at your cat, dog, sibling, anything that might have a person behind it, your pet turtle—only point at the things you intend to shoot, and nothing more.
+1. Always keep the gun pointed in a safe direction—don’t aim at your cat, dog, sibling, anything that might have a person behind it, or your pet turtle—only point at the things you intend to shoot, and nothing more.

 2. Always keep your finger off the trigger until ready to shoot—you will not look cooler by having your finger in the trigger guard, even if there aren’t any rounds in the chamber.
 So always practice like you play, and don’t be an idiot.